paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 **(b) Utilization of services and facilities of Federal and other public or nonprofit agencies; advance or reimbursement payments for such use** In administering the functions of the Administration under this chapter, the Assistant Secretary may utilize the services and facilities of any agency of the Federal Government and of any other public or nonprofit agency or organization, in accordance with agreements between the Assistant Secretary and the head thereof, and is authorized to pay therefor, in advance or by way of reimbursement, as may be provided in the agreement.

-**(c) Authorization of appropriations** For the purpose of carrying out this section, there are authorized to be appropriated such sums as may be necessary.

 ### Statutory Notes

 #### Prior Provisions
 A prior section 205 of Pub.
 L. 89–73 was renumbered section 204 and is classified to [section 3015 of this title](./chapter-035-programs-for-older-americans.md#section-3015).

 #### Amendments
+2016—Subsec. (c).
+Pub.
+L. 114–144 struck out subsec. (c).
+Text read as follows: “For the purpose of carrying out this section, there are authorized to be appropriated such sums as may be necessary.”

 2006—Subsec. (a)(1)(C) to (E).
 Pub.
 L. 109–365, § 204(1)(A), in subpar.
 (C) inserted “and” at end, in subpar.
 (D) substituted period for “; and” at end, and struck out subpar.
 (E) which read as follows: “provide staff and other technical assistance to the Federal Council on the Aging.”

 Subsec. (a)(2)(A)(i).
 Pub.
 L. 109–365, § 204(1)(B)(i)(I), amended cl. (i) generally.
 Prior to amendment, cl. (i) read as follows: “designing, implementing, and evaluating nutrition programs;”.